Table Of Contents

-What cost the treatment of termite can attract will depend on several factors but it is impertinent for professionals to pay a visit to the location where the infestation is observed.
+What cost the treatment of termites can attract will depend on several factors but it is impertinent for professionals to pay a visit to the location where the infestation is observed.
 While there will be termite inspection costs attached to the visits of these professionals, the costs can nonetheless save you from some greater unforeseen costs occasioned by ignorance.
 Among the cost determining factors for the treatment of termite infestation are the type of the termite, the size of the colony, the location of the damage, and the extent or severity of the damage.

 With the different types of termites that may be found in any infestation, there are different types of treatment methods and each of these has its benefits.
 To get the best result and real value for the cost incurred in termite control, the approach should be, to use the treatment method that best works to eradicate a specific type of termite.
 Good knowledge of the different types of termite treatments can therefore come in handy even before the arrival of professionals for termite inspection in your home.

 These types of treatments come in liquid form and are applied mainly to the exterior parts of the home.
 Under this category, we have chemicals such as arsenic trioxide, fipronil, imidacloprid permethrin, bifenthrin, and termidor.
 Chemical timber treatments are best suited to dry-wood termites and the subterranean region, especially where the termites have not taken over the entire building.
 The process of using chemical treatments involves digging holes and trenches around the building.
 These chemicals in the right quantity and concentration are then poured into the dug holes and trenches.